-One of the many disturbing scenes left by the pandemic was that of parks, first closed and then ruled by circles for different groups of coexistence to be distanced from each other.
-In an opposite sense, this compressed time has also accelerated and amplified the environmental appreciation of these spaces.
-The compatibility or not between both visions can synthesize what we are looking for in the call for issue 26 of Ciudades.
-Can we speak of a health-enhancing open space system?
-To what extent and how can this system trigger or drive urban regeneration, or, on the contrary, adapt itself to the status quo, with greenwashing as a reinforcer of gentrification and socio-spatial inequality processes?
+In the call we said that one of the many disturbing scenes left by the pandemic has been that of parks that were first closed and then marked out by circles in which to locate and distance the different groups living together; and in the opposite sense, that this compressed time has also accelerated and amplified the environmental valuation of these spaces.
+The compatibility, or not, of the two visions can synthesise what we were looking for in this issue: can we speak of a system of open spaces that enhances health?
+To what extent and with what keys can such a system be a trigger or motor of urban regeneration, or, on the contrary, adapt to the status quo, with greenwashing as a reinforcer of processes of gentrification and socio-spatial inequality?